1up9059/qtile_configuration_screens/GSoC-2015-project-ideas.md

 If you are interested in working with Qtile (whether for GSoC or not), you can join our mailing list, where we both discuss development issues and provide help to users.
-You can also contact us through IRC.
+You can also contact us through IRC, which is where most of our development discussion takes place.
 The links to these are:

 Mailing List: http://groups.google.com/group/qtile-dev